-NECA's Safety Awards include two programs, the Safety Excellence Award, and the Zero-Injury Award.
+NECA's Safety Awards include two programs, the Safety Excellence, and the Zero-Injury Achievement Programs.

 NECA’s Recognition of Safety Achievement program is an elite safety recognition focused on recognizing thriving companies that excel in multiple areas of their safety and health programs.
 Awards are given to member companies that consistently have OSHA recordable injury and fatality rates at levels lower than the industry standard, and implement internal company safety practices above and beyond basic compliance.

-The Zero-Injury Award recognizes those member-companies that have worked a full calendar year without recordable incidents.
+The Zero-Injury recognizes those member-companies that have worked a full calendar year without recordable incidents.